maximilianh/cellBrowser/README.md

     cbTool metaCat myMeta.tsv seuratOut/meta.tsv scanpyOut/meta.tsv ./newMeta.tsv --fixDot

-The option --fixDot will work around R's strange habit of replacing special characters in the cell identifier with ".".
+The option --fixDot will work around R's strange habit of replacing special characters in the cell identifiers with ".".
+Directories created with ExportToCellbrowser() should not have this problem, but others may.

 You can now take one of the auto-generated cellbrowser.conf files or start from a fresh one with `cbBuild --init`.
 In this cellbrowser.conf, add all the coordinates files from all your pipelines.
 Unfortunately, right now you can